-Here I provide information regarding the Oregon laws about Counseling, Massage, Nursing Scope Of Practice, etc., for my esteemed professional colleagues who occasionally worry that I may be Illegal and/or a Danger To The Public, which is an understandable confusion for those who don’t research the issue thoroughly.
+Below I provide information regarding the Oregon laws about Counseling, Massage, Nursing Scope Of Practice, etc., for my esteemed professional colleagues, or other citizens, who occasionally worry that I may be Illegal and/or a Danger To The Public, which is an understandable confusion for those who don’t research the issue thoroughly.

 “(3) The licensing requirements of ORS 675.715 to 675.835 do not apply to a person who is:

 (a) Licensed, certified, registered or similarly regulated under the laws of this state and who is performing duties within the authorized scope of practice of the license, certification, registration or regulation.”
 (For example, my license as a Registered Nurse).